 Triggered delay: DELAY?

-Continuous delay: DELAY Trigger count: COUNT 3 Cursor Measurement Value/Delayed Sweep Time/Trigger Count Preset Value (CS-6020 only) In the cursor measurement, a measured value using two cursors is displayed.
+Continuous delay: DELAY

+Trigger count: COUNT

+3 Cursor Measurement Value/Delayed Sweep Time/Trigger Count Preset Value/Line Count Present Value In the cursor measurement, a measured value using two cursors is displayed.

 In the $1/\Delta T$ measurement, a "?" is displayed before the cursor measurement value to indicate that the measured value is invalid, when two cursors get close to each other and measurement reaches the limit.